How to say “NO” without saying “no” to your child

 For example, instead of saying, “No writing on walls!” opt to say, “I can see that you love drawing.
 Would you like to draw on your whiteboard or on a piece of paper?”

 Giving children choices helps them feel in control of their situations, reducing power struggles.
-When your child is skating through the house on his ‘heelys’, it can be natural to say, “No skates in the house”.
+When your child is skating through the house on his ‘heelys’, saying, “No skates in the house” can be natural.
 However, giving a choice can help minimize the rebellious response, such as, “You can choose to skate in the driveway or on the sidewalk.
 Which do you choose?”

-Some children have a difficult time stopping certain behaviors because they do not know what to do instead.
-Offering suggestions to replace behaviors that you want to minimize can help the child understand an alternative.
-For example, children are notorious for what my family called ‘incessant noises’.
-Banging on tables, seats, floors, etc. can be frustrating for adults and normal for kids.
+Some children have difficulty stopping certain behaviors because they do not know what to do.
+Suggestions to replace behaviors you want to minimize can help the child understand an alternative.
+For example, children are notorious for what my family called ‘incessant noises.’
+Banging on tables, seats, floors, etc., can be frustrating for adults and normal for kids.
 Energy needs to be expelled, even if it is necessary to sit quietly.
 Try suggesting making small circles with their feet rather than kicking the seat, or make it lighthearted by asking, “How can we make that foot stop”?

 Alternatives to your negative language with your kids

-There are numerous examples on what not to say and what to say.
+There are numerous examples of what not to say and what to say.
 We have consolidated the most common and simplest ones in the sheet below.
-We hope this cheat sheet helps you through some of those tough moments when you want to react with frustration instead of love.
+We hope this cheat sheet helps you through challenging moments when you want to react with frustration instead of love.

-The sneak peek is below, but be sure to subscribe to download the full, printable version!
+The sneak peek is below, but subscribe to download the full, printable version!